vnsny-bia/VisitContactTrace/README.md

 If you have any columns in your dataset that aren't mentioned in the table above, VisitContactTrace will ignore them.
 The columns in your dataset can be in any order.
 PATIENT_NAME, STAFF_NAME, and VISIT_DATE are required columns and must be spelled exactly as specified.
 You'll get an error message if you attempt to upload a data file without these required columns, but you can rename the columns directly in the "Upload Data" screen from within the application.

 For best performance, you should consider bringing in PATIENT_ID and STAFF_ID from a data source that treats these fields as a unique key (i.e. these columns should uniquely identify specific patients and staff members).
 VisitContactTrace works best when PATIENT_ID and STAFF_ID are provided.
 If either of these columns are not available, the application will use the PATIENT_NAME and STAFF_NAME columns to uniquely identify a patient or staff member, respectively.
 If your dataset does **not** include the PATIENT_ID and STAFF_ID columns, you should be careful to:
-* address inconsistencies in spelling, use of upper- and lower- case letters, use of extraneous spaces, and the order of first and last names in PATIENT_NAME and STAFF_NAME.
+* Address inconsistencies in spelling, use of upper- and lower- case letters, use of extraneous spaces, and the order of first and last names in PATIENT_NAME and STAFF_NAME.
 For example, "Lillian Wald", "lillian wald", "Wald, Lillian", and "Lillian  Wald" (with 2 spaces between first and last name instead of one) would all be treated as different individuals.
 Similarly, ["Hazel Johnson-Brown"](https://en.wikipedia.org/wiki/Hazel_Johnson-Brown) and "Hazel Johnson Brown" (not hyphenated) would be treated as different individuals as well.
-* make sure that you represent patients or staff with common names differently in the dataset.
+* Make sure that you represent patients or staff with common names differently in the dataset.
 For example, if two different patients are named "John Doe", then you should make the patient names distinct in some way (e.g. "John Doe DOB 2/3/1950" and "John Doe DOB 4/26/1933").

 The VisitContactTrace application will not produce accurate results if your data have any integrity or completeness issues.
 Please take the following into consideration when you prepare a data file to upload into the application: